 If you've applied directly to London Met, we'll enter your details into our database and send you an email to acknowledge receipt of your application.
 This email will include your student ID number, which you should use if you need to make an enquiry on the progress of your application.

 It usually takes a few days for a new application to be processed and up to two or three weeks from the receipt of your application for a decision to be made.
 If you’ve allowed enough time for your application to reach us and would like to check whether we’ve received it, please contact us with your full name, date of birth and the title of the course you applied for.

-The Admissions Office receives around 30,000 applications each year and at busy times it can take up to three weeks before you will hear from us.
+Our Admissions Office receives thousands of applications each year and at busy times it can take up to three weeks before you will hear from us.
 Please be patient – we'll be in touch as soon as a decision has been made.
 We aim to make a decision within two to three weeks of receipt of your application form, though processing times may vary depending on the time of year.
 Please ensure that you complete all relevant sections on the application form with accurate and comprehensive information as this will speed up the decision making.
 We'll contact you in writing to notify you of the decision.
 If you’ve applied via UCAS for an undergraduate programme, you should bear in mind that it may take up to two to three weeks for UCAS to send us your application details.

 If you’ve allowed enough time for your application to reach us and would like to check whether we’ve received it, please contact the Admissions Office with your full name, date of birth and the title of the course you applied for.

 You'll be able to check the progress of your application via our applicant portal, where you'll also be able to view any correspondence that the University has sent you and upload supporting documents.
 We'll email you a username and password on receipt of your application.